edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/route_features.md

 #### transformRequest Function {/* transformRequest-function */}

 You can modify the request before it is sent to the origin using the `transformRequest` function.
-This example shows how you could add a `foo` property to the reuqest body before sending it to the origin:
+This example shows how you could add a `foo` property to the request body before sending it to the origin:

 ```js
 router.get('/products/:productId', ({proxy}) => {